Gauravverma069/Levelling_meeting_PowerBI_dashboard/README.md

 # Levelling_meeting_PowerBI_dashboard
 PowerBI Dashboard made for levelling meeting in corporation for interdepartmental meeting to showcase the performance of different department.

-While i was working as PPC coordinator for BOSCH, Jaipur. levelling meeting use to happen on excel spreadsheet which were very untidy and visually unappealing, for resolving the problem for making it tidy and visually appealing,I was tasked to creat a PowerBI dashboard,
+*While i was working as PPC coordinator for BOSCH, Jaipur. levelling meeting use to happen on excel spreadsheet which were very untidy and visually unappealing, for resolving the problem for making it tidy and visually appealing,I was tasked to creat a PowerBI dashboard*,

 ### the Dashboard constist of following pages:

 1. *Daily/Overall outputs*,